newdexterity/Open-Biomanual-Manipulation-System/README.md

 The robot can accept a variety of input controls via the ROS framework.
 The base system demonstrates the integration of different telemanipulation controllers with the Captoglove and the Polhemus magnetic system.

 ## Power Distribution System - WIP
 The 56V ODrive controllers can operate motors with voltages up to 56V and peak currents of 120A per motor.
-However for continous operation, it is recommended to operate at a much lower current.
+However, for continuous operation, it is recommended to operate at a much lower current.

 Heatsink only in still air: 40A
 Heatsink with basic fan cooling: 75A
-Heatsink with overkill fan cooling: 90A [Details](https://discourse.odriverobotics.com/t/odrive-mosfet-temperature-rise-measurements-using-the-onboard-thermistor/972)
+Heatsink with overkill fan cooling: 90A

+Retrieved from :
+[Details](https://discourse.odriverobotics.com/t/odrive-mosfet-temperature-rise-measurements-using-the-onboard-thermistor/972)

 The base system limits current supply at 10A and voltage at 24V for safety in testing and operation.
 A higher current and voltage bypass is possible via the optional 48V battery pack.
+Here's a link to a nice article on power source selection:
 [Details for custom powersources](https://things-in-motion.blogspot.com/2018/12/how-to-select-right-power-source-for.html)

 <p align="justify"> The project is distributed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) </p>